Creative dating event

 Performance Dinner Date

 Like a bit of drama or creativity on a date?
 Bring your date or request one from the organisers, and take part in an interactive date in a restaurant with activities provided by your waiter!
-Recommended by Time Out and the Londonist.
+Recommended by Londonist, and by Time Out as “excruciating and hilarious”.
+I recently took part and found it great fun and thought-provoking, getting you to a deeper level of emotional intimacy – definitely good for arty types!

 Dating events from Smudged Lipstick